 What Causes Creases?

 Leather will eventually crease; there’s no stopping it.
 One can, however, prolong the process and uphold the “new” appearance of a pair of shoes by taking good care of them and picking a shoe that fits well.
 The majority of creases arise from poorly fitting shoes.

 A perfect fit will eventually crease regardless of quality.
-Carrying more weight as to whether or not your dress shoes will crease is the individual design of the shoe itself.
-The quality of leather rarely has an effect on the prominence of creases and how quickly they arise.
+Carrying more weight as to whether or not your dress shoes will crease is the distinctive design of the shoe itself.
+The quality of leather rarely affects the prominence of creases and how quickly they arise.

 As a general rule-of-thumb, plain toed whole-cut shoes are the most likely to show prominent creases.
 Semi capped toe brogues are a good midway choice when it comes to not displaying marring creases, with full capped toe brogues being the best.
 Wholecut leather shoes take more tension from the foot as there are no sections to distribute pressure; therefore, creases form quicker and are more noticeable.

-A brogue generally has four to five sections joined to comprise the total design of the shoe, giving more areas for tension to be disbursed, thus, less creasing.
+A brogue generally has four to five sections joined that comprise the total design of the shoe, giving more areas for tension to be disbursed, thus, less creasing.